Pachacamac

 Pachacámac (Pachakamaq) is an archaeological site 40 km southeast of Lima, Peru in the Valley of the Lurín River.
 The site was first settled around A.D.
 200 and was named after the "Earth Maker" creator god Pacha Kamaq.
 The site flourished for about 1,300 years until the Spanish invaded.
-Pachacamac covers about 600 hectares of land.
+Pachacamac covers about 600 hectares (1480 acres) of land.

 Pacha Kamaq deity

 Pacha Kamaq ('Earth-Maker') was considered the creator god by the people who lived in this part of Peru before the Inca conquest.
 The Inca received him into their pantheon, but he was never an equal of Viracocha, whom they viewed as more powerful.

 The myths that survive of Pacha Kamaq are sparse and confused: some accounts, for example, identify him as Manco Cápac's cowardly brother Ayca, while others say that he, Manco Cápac and Viracocha were the sole three sons of Inti, the sun god.
 Another story says that he made the first man and the first woman, but forgot to give them food – and when the man died and the woman prayed over Pachacamac's head, to his father Inti to make her the mother of all the peoples of earth, Pachacamac was furious.
 One by one, as the children were born, he tried to kill them – only to be beaten and to be thrown into the sea by her hero-son Wichama, after which Pachacamac gave up the struggle and contented himself by becoming the supreme god of fish.